This is some of the timelapse sequences I recorded in Iceland in September of 2013.

 Recorded with Nikon cameras and lenses.
 Post-processed with LRTimelapse, Adobe Lightroom and Adobe After Effects.
 Motion control sequences done with a Stage One dolly from Dynamic Perception and a Celestron Skywatcher pan/tilt head.

-Thanks to Micheal Levy for his excellent photographer's map of Iceland - http://international-photographer.com/maps/iceland/
+Thanks to Michael Levy for his excellent photographer's map of Iceland - http://international-photographer.com/en/maps-guides/

 'Chasing Time' by Dexter Britain